bolt/deployer/docs/configuration.md

 ![hosts](https://user-images.githubusercontent.com/1833361/117145670-adb4f180-adb3-11eb-9111-62d747b8bb4b.png)

+`deploy_path` and `vhost_symlink` determine where Deployer will put its files, and it allows you to keep an always up-to-date symlink to the latest deployment.
+This is handy for two different scenarios:

+- If you can configure the location of the vhost in your webserver's configuration, simply set it to `…/deployer/current`, whit points to the latest succesful release.
+You can then set `vhost_symlink: ~`, to prevent additional symlinks to be set up.
+- If you can not configure the location, `vhost_symlink` allows for the reverse: set it up so that it replaces the location of where the vhost points to.
+For example, shared hosting often has a fixed `public_html` folder.
+You can have Deployer deploy to a folder that's next to it, and have `public_html` point to the current deployment.

 Next, review the contents of `deploy.php`.
 This is the actual configuration of the Deployer Recipe.
 It extends the `bolt.php` recipe, which comes with this tool.
 It, in turn, extends Deployer's [`symfony4.php`][sf4] recipe.